Virtual Program Frequently Asked Questions

 - Avoid Advice Giving.
 Part of the beauty of our peer support groups is that we can learn from each other, but that we don’t prescribe solutions or claim to have answers.
 We’re all learning and exploring; we’re all each other’s teachers.
 We encourage language like, "this is what helped me" or "when I was faced with this problem, I ..." or, “my experience with that was…”

-Will the Zoom Care Groups, Teen Coffee House and Family Nights require me to bring materials?
+Will the Zoom Groups and Family Nights require me to bring materials?

 If materials will be needed, we will share within our participant email reminders.